Fever and Anaesthesia

 However in fever, there is regulated increase in the thermoregulatory thresholds, but does not decrease the precision of thermoregulatory control.

 The combination of general anaesthesia and fever simply produces an expanded interthreshold range around the elevated setpoint.
-Hence, the decrease in thermoregulatory thresholds of cold defences will diminish fever in the cold environment of operating rooms.
+Hence, the decrease in thermoregulatory thresholds of cold defences will diminish fever in the cold environment of operating rooms. - Opioids.

 Opioids also increase the interthreshold range like volatile & IV anaesthestics.
 Thus they also attenuate fever in a dose dependent manner.
 Thus need to be aware of opioid use in intensive care units or during the post-operative period because opioids can attenuate fever, which is an important symptom of infection.

-Opioids are immunosuppressive8, which is also dose dependant hence large doses should be used with caution.
+Opioids are immunosuppressive8, which is also dose dependant hence large doses should be used with caution. - Skeletal muscle relaxant.

 At the start of fever, vasoconstriction and shivering play the important role of increasing body temperature.
 Paralysis prevents shivering and the associated increase in metabolic heat production, leaving the development of fever entirely dependent on thermoregulatory vasoconstriction.
 Therefore, alteration of vasomotor tone by general anaesthesia is one of the primary factors that influences intraoperative core temperature8.
 Paralysis slightly reduces the magnitude of fever by preventing shivering, although its effect seems to be less important than anaesthetic-induced inhibition of fever.